Development Code Update

 To be considered an ADU, the space must contain: a living area, sleeping facilities, a bathroom, and a kitchen with a stove.
 A kitchen will be assumed if 220V wiring is proposed.
 ADUs are allowed for single-family detached dwellings in most residential zone districts.
 Contact the Planning Department to see if your property qualifies.

-What permits are required for an ADU?
+Use Standards for ADUsWhat permits are required for an ADU?

 Parking:

-In addition to the size and parking requirements listed above, the ADU must meet all other development standards for the specified zone district listed in Article V of the Development Code, including height, setbacks, and design standards.
+In addition to the size and parking requirements listed above, the ADU must meet all other development standards for the specified zone district listed in Article 3 of the Development Code, including height, setbacks, and design standards.

 Water Service: